- Andrew HollingerDirector, Communications202.437.1221

-New Initiative in Partnership with National Security Archive to Examine International Responses to the Rwandan Genocide
+New Initiative in Partnership with National Security Archives to Examine International Response to Rwandan Genocide

 WASHINGTON, DC—The United States Holocaust Memorial Museum today released previously unpublished material about a pivotal moment in the lead-up to the 1994 Rwandan genocide, including revealing details behind the so-called “genocide fax.”
 The fax was sent by Lieutenant General Roméo Dallaire, then head of the UN peacekeeping forces in Rwanda, to his superiors in New York in January 1994—a full three months before the genocide began—to alert them of the impending violence.